The Department of Geography & Planning accepts applications for September admission only. There is no January admission.

 - Provide an official copy of each transcript.

-- If your degree is in progress, you must provide a transcript that includes you most recent Fall grades.
+- If your degree is in progress, you must provide a transcript that includes Fall 2021 grades.

 - Do not upload a document that is password protected.